 - Explanation: Starts the outer loop, which runs from

-.
+0 to n-1.
 This loop controls the number of passes through the array.

 Inner Loop